github/docs/content/codespaces/customizing-your-codespace/changing-the-machine-type-for-your-codespace.md

 ## About machine types

-{% note %}

-**Note:** You can only select or change the machine type if you are a member of an organization using {% data variables.product.prodname_github_codespaces %} and are creating a codespace on a repository owned by that organization.

-{% endnote %}

 {% data reusables.codespaces.codespaces-machine-types %} You can choose an alternative machine type either when you create a codespace or at any time after you've created a codespace.

 For information on choosing a machine type when you create a codespace, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."